 2420 - Grading and Progress Reports

-The board believes that the cooperation of school and home is a vital ingredient in the growth and education of the student and recognizes the responsibility to keep parents informed of student welfare and progress in school.
+The district believes that the cooperation of school and home is a vital ingredient in the growth and education of the student and recognizes the district’s responsibility to keep parents informed of student welfare and progress in school.

 The district will comply with the marking/grading system incorporated into the statewide standardized high school transcript.
 Secondary students’ grade points will be reported for each term, individually and cumulatively.